geoCML/geocml-base-deployment/README.md

 - **Starting the image locally:** Run `docker-compose up -d`
 - **Stopping the image locally:** Run `docker-compose down`

-When running locally, the geocml-desktop can be accessed via a VNC Viewer at localhost:10000 and geocml-server can be accessed via a web browser at localhost:80
+When running locally, the geoCML Desktop can be accessed via at web browser at localhost:10000, geoCML Server can be accessed via a web browser at localhost:80